-An 11 inch laptop is one of the best choices, but there’s plenty of junk here.
+An 11-inch laptop is one of the best choices in these cases, but there’s plenty of junk to sort through to find a good one.
 If you want to find the real jewels, look no further.
-HotRate has researched the issue extensively and come up with 10 of the best 11 inch laptop models available today.
-We’ll even provide you with a primer on how to shop for a smaller laptop.
+HotRate has researched the topic extensively and come up with 10 of the best 11-inch laptop models available today.
+We’ll even provide you with a primer on how to shop smarter for a smaller laptop.

 - 10 Best 11 Inch Laptops in 2020